soracom/soratun/docs/config.en.md

 # soratun configuration schema

-Configuration schema for soratun, SORACOM Arc client.
-You can manually edit any properties, but inconsistent modification might be result in connection failure.
+Configuration schema for `soratun`, SORACOM Arc client (default file name `arc.json`).
+You can manually edit any properties, but inconsistent modification might be resulted in connection failure.
 Use `soratun bootstrap` command as possible as you can to update the configuration.

 ## Properties